 Tom Raffield‘s egg-shaped “hide,” as in bird hide, hangs over a stream in the Yeo Valley Garden designed by Tom Massey.
 It is cantilevered, so that it can be winched up towards the tree canopy, and glass-bottomed, better to see the babbling brook.
 After the show, it will take up residence at Yeo’s public garden.

 Red Hot Pokers Cool Down

 It has been a long and hard road for red hot pokers, victims of their own mid-century popularity in colors that were far less beguiling than today’s subtle hues.
-This variety, Kniphofia ‘Redhot Popsicle’ was in the Blue Diamond Forge Garden, another garden that got it just right in terms of September color, partly because they had always intended to evoke an image of fire through flowers, and smoke through grasses, even back in May.
+This variety, Kniphofia ‘Redhot Popsicle’ was in the Blue Diamond Forge Garden, another garden that got it just right in terms of September color, partly because they had always intended to evoke an image of fire in flowers, and smoke in grasses, even back in May.

 With yellow crab apples and hawthorn trees dripping with berries, the gardens that were happily seasonal fulfilled a need.
 There was much purple but the plants that made some of us stop and gape were rich and velvety, with fiery colors.
-Texture is more intriguing with saturated color and vice versa, in the bold cones of Echinacea ‘Salsa Red’, and hirsute stems of Helianthus annuus ‘Claret’.
+Texture can be more intriguing with saturated color and vice versa, in the bold cones of Echinacea ‘Salsa Red’, and hirsute stems of Helianthus annuus ‘Claret’.